 Once the event is created, event hosts will be prompted to share the event on social media and by email.
 Then, hosts and org admins will have access to the event host's tools, which are included in the black bar at the top of the event page.

-The Attendees includes a list of event attendees and people added to the event's waiting list.
+The Attendees page lists event attendees and people added to the event's waiting list.
 From this page, event hosts can also change attendees' RSVP status, confirm that they're planning to attend, or mark them as having attended the event.
+If the event has shifts, hosts can also view and reschedule attendee shifts.

 From the Edit Content page, hosts and admins can update event information.
 If the date, time, or location of the event is changed, attendees will be notified of that change.
 If the event has an attendee limit, that can be set from this page too.
 If the attendee limit is raised, people added to the waitlist will be promoted to the attending status.